top of page

 The David Hammond Collection.

 Everybody likes a good ghost story, the sort of thing that could happen to you, could happen to me.
 Perhaps you already have your own suspicions, no matter how sceptical you are.
 A house with a bad feel about it for no reason?
 Maybe just part of a room makes you feel uneasy, so you avoid going there?
 It is more common than you might think.
-Is there a place where you feel that you are not alone?
+Is there a place where you feel you are not alone?

 David Hammond